ergoithz/browsepy/doc/index.rst

 Welcome to browsepy's documentation!
 ====================================

-Welcome to browsepy’s documentation.
-Starting with installation and Quickstart is recommended.
-More detailed tutorial about integrating :mod:`browsepy` as module or plugin development are also available.
+Welcome to browsepy's documentation.
+It's recommended to start reading installation and Quickstart.
+More detailed tutorials about integrating :mod:`browsepy` as module or plugin development are available too.

 Browsepy has few dependencies: `Flask`_ and `Scandir`_. `Flask`_ is an awesome web microframework while `Scandir`_ is a directory listing library which `was